Editor’s Note: Landscape Music composer Ryan Suleiman contributes his first essay to LandscapeMusic.org.

-Landscape Music is a network of musical artists and an online publication.
+Landscape Music is a network of musical artists.
 Our mission is to deepen public appreciation of the natural world by providing a platform for contemporary composers and performers whose music engages with landscape, nature, and place.
 Learn more.

-Earth Year 2020 The composers of Landscape Music commemorate Earth Day’s 50th Anniversary with activities taking place during the year 2020 and into 2021.
-This initiative is a catalyst for new works, performances, music videos, and community events showcasing new music that reflects environmental themes at the forefront of our global consciousness.
+The composers of Landscape Music commemorated Earth Day’s 50th Anniversary with activities taking place throughout the year 2020 and up to Earth Day 2021.
+This initiative was a catalyst for new works, digital performances, public conversations, and music videos showcasing new music that reflects environmental themes at the forefront of our global consciousness.
 Learn more.

 New Year, new YouTube channel!
 We are pleased to announce a new online home for videos of our concerts, interviews, and all things LandscapeMusic.org and Landscape Music Composers Network.